ahpehbakayarou/govtech-todo/README.md

 2. will start scanning the directories for files

 There is a Config.txt that contains 2 keys.
 Path and Ignore.

-Path - Specifies the root directory in which you want to start scanning the files from.\
+- Path - Specifies the root directory in which you want to start scanning the files from.\
-Ignore - Specifies the extensions of files which you do not want to check.
+- Ignore - Specifies the extensions of files which you do not want to check.
 You can specify multiple extension type and separate them by semi-colons.

 Eg. \
-﻿Path=E:\\SomeFolder\SomeSubFolder
+Path=E:\\SomeFolder\SomeSubFolder\
 Ignore=.svn;Logs;bin;obj

 Note: The Assignment.exe and the Config.txt need to be residing in the same folder in order to execute.